Emulating redshift mixing due to blending in weak gravitational lensing: Emulating secondary shear response

-The impact of secondary size, $n_{\rm sersic}$, and magnitude is shown separately in Figure~\ref{fig:delta_e_2}, where they exhibit a dominant influence on $\delta \bar{e}_{\rm t}$ at the percent level.
+The impact of secondary size, $n_{\rm sersic}$, and magnitude is shown separately in Fig.~\ref{fig:delta_e_2}, where they exhibit a dominant influence on $\delta \bar{e}_{\rm t}$ at the per cent level.
 In general, larger, brighter, and more diffuse secondary galaxies have a stronger effect.
-The cumulative results are determined jointly by the average influence and the population distribution.
-Overall, the strongest cumulative impact is seen from small, bright neighbours.
+The weighted results are determined jointly by the average influence and the population distribution.
+Overall, the strongest {population-weighted} impact is seen from small, bright neighbours.

 It is worth noting that the trends shown above marginalise the remaining properties.
 As a result, even $\delta \bar{e}_{\rm t}$ implicitly encodes their underlying distributions.
 In reality, the joint influence of multiple properties reveals more complex relationships.
 While the marginalised results are useful for qualitative discussions, this complexity motivates the use of ML to capture the high-dimensional dependencies.